sofwerx/sqan/readme.md

 Performance so far:
  - connections typically are taking around 1 min to stabalize
  - latency tends to be around 300ms, but a large portion of the connections so far appear to be utilizing access via a shared connection to the same WiFi router
- - no significant load testing has been conducted at this point
+ - high bandwidth traffic (like video) lags and becomes increasingly buffered over time
  - at or above 3 devices, the Nearby Connections mesh fragments or otherwise becomes unstable

 ### WiFi Aware approach

-WiFi Aware connections begin by the device subscribing and waiting a fixed amount (currently 1 min) for any device advertizing SqAN.
-If the device does not find an advertizer during that time, the device assumes the hub role, stops discovery, and begins advertising.
+WiFi Aware connections begin by simultaneously advertising and discovering.
+Mesh typically forms within one minute with typical formation around 10 seconds.

 Performance so far:
- - this capability is still under development and is temporaily blocked by some hardware issues
+ - like Nearby Connections, high bandwidth traffic lags and becomes increasingly buffered over time
+ - Connectivity with more than 2 devices not yet tested

 ### WiFi Direct approach

-WiFi Direct architecture is still under development but build on all devices performing Network Service Discovery and then one device self-selecting to be the Server with other devices then coming online as Clients.
+WiFi Direct architecture is built on all devices performing Network Service Discovery and then one device self-selecting to be the Server with other devices then coming online as Clients.

 Performance so far:
- - although occssional stability issues exist on start-up, possibly related to debugging starting and stopping, NSD occurs rather rapidly (typically under 15 sec)
+ - NSD occurs rather rapidly (typically under 15 sec)
  - Server/Client connections typically occur rapidly with the mesh forming often in under 3 seconds
- - Messages originating from the server or broadcast by the server have a bit (1-3 seconds) extra latency as the server queues outgoing messages but does not immediately burst them.
-This will need evaluation to see if the latency hit is worth the battery saving
+ - Mesh tends to perform fairly well with high bandwidth traffic like video to include supporting one hop between producer and consumer or in supporting more than one producer
+ - Stability problems appear to be mostly addressed
+ - All connected devices must be within the same WiFi Direct network (i.e. there is one hub and many spokes).
+Spokes communicate with each other relatively seemlessly but are still dependant on connection to the same hub (which may be reassigned over time)
+#### WiFi Direct is the highest performing mesh so far for high bandwitdh applications

 ### Augmenting WiFi Aware and Direct

 Since only Nearby Connections organically uses both WiFi and Bluetooth, a seperate Bluetooth capability has been built out for WiFi Aware and WiFi Direct meshes.
 The intent of this Bluetooth connectivity is to provide another, sometimes redundant mesh to enhance overall up time and to help bridge information between meshes when the WiFi Hub/Spoke models have to (either due to proximity or size) form multiple Hub/Spoke clusters.
+Currently, as both WiFi Aware and WiFi Direct are in testing, the Bluetooth mesh normally assigned to support these two approaches has been disabled.

 ### Bluetooth